-8.4 Early help intervention
+9.4 Early help

 All staff should be prepared to identify children who may benefit from early intervention.
+Early help is support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.
 Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
 If early help is appropriate, the DSL will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.
 Any such cases should be kept under constant review and consideration given to a referral to children's social care for assessment for statutory services if the child's situation does not appear to be improving or is getting worse.
 Timelines of interventions will be monitored and reviewed.